Brad Pyatt

-Bradley James Pyatt (born April 16, 1980 in Arvada, Colorado) is a former American football wide receiver who played in the National Football League and Arena Football League.
+Bradley James Pyatt (born April 16, 1980 in Arvada, Colorado) is an American former professional football wide receiver who played in the National Football League and Arena Football League.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2003.
 He also played college football at Kentucky and Northern Colorado.

 Football career

 High school

 Pyatt is an Arvada West High School graduate and played for long-time high school coaching legend Dave Logan on the Wildcats’ Class 5A 1997 state championship team.
 He was a two-time high school All-American, two-time All-Colorado and All-State selection in 1996 and 1997.
 He was among the most-sought wide receivers in the country, recruited by over 50 colleges, led by: Southern California, Miami, Colorado, Kentucky, Michigan State, and Arizona.

 College

 Pyatt played at University of Kentucky and University of Northern Colorado after graduating high school despite having scholarship offers from Southern California and Miami.
 After 3 years with the Kentucky Wildcats and multiple injuries, Pyatt transferred to University of Northern Colorado in 2002.